 The question of whether personal psychedelic experience should be a prerequisite for providing psychedelic facilitation remains one of the most debated topics in the field of PAT facilitation training (24).
-This study adds an additional data point to an accumulating finding that, much like mental and spiritual health professionals who are motivated by their own experiences of adversity and healing, psychedelic facilitators are frequently motivated by personal experiences with psychedelic use.
-However, our findings also raise the possibility that firsthand psychedelic experience may not, in itself, lead to more effective care.
-Because personal psychedelic experiences were frequently described as key sources of motivation to provide this kind of care, it may be that motivationrather than the experience itself-is a more immediate and influential factor in facilitating effective therapy.
-While no research to date has examined whether facilitators with prior psychedelic experience are more efficacious, we suggest that, even if such an association were found, it could be attributable to increased motivation rather than any inherent benefit of the psychedelic experience (or other encounters with nonordinary states of consciousness) itself.
-Given this, we recommend that PAT facilitation training programs acknowledge personal psychedelic use as a potential motivational factor and explicitly address this in training.
-Regardless of whether programs choose to offer psychedelic experiences to trainees, it is essential for trainees to recognize and thoughtfully engage with prior psychedelic experiences that are brought into training.
+This study adds an additional data point to an accumulating finding that, much like mental and spiritual health professionals who are motivated by thei∈ own experiences of adversity and healing, psychedelic facilitations are recognized quently motivated by personal experiences with psychedelic use a law of the control of t ever, our findings also raise the possibility that firsthand psychedelic experience may not, in itself, lead to more effective care.
+Because personal psychedelic experiences were frequently described as $\ker^{\circ}$ sources of motivation to provide this kind of care, it may be that motivation S rather than the experience itself-is a more immediate and influential factor in facilitating effective therapy.
+While no research to date has examined whether facilitators with prior psychedelic experience are more efficacious, we suggest that, even if such an association were to the could be attributable to increased motivation rather than any inherents benefit of the psychedelic experience (or other encounters with nonordinary states of consciousness) itself.
+Given this, we recommend that PAT facilitation training programs acknowledge personal psychedelic use as a potential motivational factor and explicitly address this in Fraining.
+Regardless of whether programs choose to offer psychedelic experiences to trainees, it is essential for trainees to recognize and thought fully engage with prior psychedelic experiences that are brought into ds the training.